 7. Set Energy-Saving Goals

 Sometimes, your end goal is a lot easier to achieve if you break down the steps to reach said goal.
 That being said, energy saving goals are another easy and great way to start being more energy-efficient.
 Make sure your goals are attainable and measure your progress along the way.
-Take time out of the month to assess your energy-saving strategies.
+You may set your targets by assessing your current consumption and possible solutions to lessen it.
+For instance, you can track your electricity bill for one month and try to reduce it by making efficient habits.
+Afterward, take time out of the month to assess your energy-saving strategies to monitor improvements.
 Reflect on your weaknesses and develop a strategy for the next month (if needed.)
 This process isn’t going to happen overnight, so have patience!